Prapthi564/ai-in-a-day/01-aml-model-training/01-aml-model-training-new-v2.md

     ![Computer name is set to aml-compute-cpu.
 The minimum number of nodes is set to zero.
 The maximum number of nodes is set to four.
 The create button is highlighted.](./media/SHC5.5.1.png)

-10. On the Review page, select `Submit training job` **(1)**  to kick off the Automated ML experiment run.
+10. On the Review page, select **Submit training job**  to kick off the Automated ML experiment run.
 If this is the first time you are launching an experiment run in the Azure Machine Learning workspace, the total experiment time will be longer than the `training job time` we have set.
 This is because of the time needed to start the Compute Cluster and deploy the container images required to execute.

     ![Validation is selected as the machine learning task type for the experiment.
 The View additional configuration settings link is highlighted. ](media/inn4.png)